 How to Fix the Camera Error in Windows 11?

-Now that we know about the potential causes, let’s have a look at the methods that worked for other users in resolving the camera error.
+Now that you know the common causes, let’s look at the solutions that have worked for other users to fix this camera error.

-Every Windows operating system is equipped with a set of troubleshooters that are specifically developed by Microsoft to fix issues like the one at hand.
-To fix the camera issue, you can also try running the built-in Camera troubleshooter in Windows.
+Windows comes with built-in troubleshooters created by Microsoft to help solve common problems like this one.
+To try and fix the camera error, you can run the Camera troubleshooter in Windows.

-2. Choose System from the left pane and click on Troubleshoot on the right side of the window.
+2. Select System from the left pane, then click Troubleshoot on the right.

 camera error